Nchrist89/Palms-Peaks-P1/README.md

 Google Dev Tools - To troubleshoot and test all features on the website.
 Check and resolve issues with the reponsivity on the website across devices.

-Google maps - For the location of the resort on the home page.
+Google maps - For the location of the fictional resort on the home page.

 [Prome AI](https://www.promeai.pro/ai-image-generation) - Used for generating the images used in the final project.